 Lethbridge County Gravel Program is second only to the gravel road grading activity in terms of cost, manpower, time and planning.
 Commencing in late May and through to the month of October.
-County gravel trucks are budgeted in 2001 to haul $54,000 cubic metres of gravel material to be applied over 540 km. of County local roads in order to maintain them in a safe condition for the travelling needs of the general public.
+County gravel trucks haul gravel material that is applied on County local roads in order to maintain them in a safe condition for the travelling needs of the general public.

 3. Oiled / Paved Road Regular Maintenance

 The County's secondary and local paved roads suffer from wear and develop pot holes due to use and weather conditions.
 There are also a number of Hamlets and Subdivision for which the County is responsible for ongoing maintenance of existing roads.
 In order to maintain safe roads for the travelling needs of the general public, the County's Oiling Crew repairs these problems on an emergency basis during the winter months, and through a preventative program in the summer months.
 Hot and cold mix asphalt oils are the predominant materials utilized.

 4. Preservation of Local Paved Road Infrastructure

 In order to extend the life and improve the safety of existing paved surfaces, it has been found that chip sealing can improve the traction characteristics and rejuvenate the existing asphalt.
 This process will also extend the life of ASBC roads which are still in relatively good condition.
 The program proposed is intended to extend the life of existing paved roads and delay the need for an overlay by an estimated 5-7 years.

 As the demand for oiling, to prevent dust, becomes greater the County provides a service to its residents whereby they can purchase oiling material at a fixed fee under County Policy.
 This material is laid down by a County crew and equipment, in accordance with that policy, to remedy the dust complaint.

 6. Crack Filling